 This area introduces students to concepts and methods for studying the genetic and psychosocial factors that relate to the prevalence, incidence, and outcome of different types of psychiatric illnesses.
 Emphasis is given to issues of reliability and validity in studying such disorders among children, adolescents, and adults.
 The curriculum consists of six specialized courses, as well as related courses offered in the Departments of Epidemiology, Biostatistics, Maternal and Child Health, and Health and Social Behavior.
-A wide variety of research opportunities are available, with particular depth in psychiatric genetics, community and crosscultural studies, mental health services, pharmacoepidemiology, clinical trials, and prevention.
+A wide variety of research opportunities are available, with particular depth in psychiatric genetics, mental health services, pharmacoepidemiology, clinical trials, prevention and community and cross-cultural studies.